Home

 How we do it:

 Conducting retrospective case control- or cohort studies of readily available data to provide guidance and research methods, through systematic and collaborative work.
 One recent article cover the impact that venom variability has on treatment and patient outcomes.
+We also work closely with other researchers on projects to provide insight and know how.

 …Or: